Predicting with Confidence on Unseen Distributions: Experiments

 \subsection{Results}

 Learning models that transfer well from synthetic to natural environments (Syn2Real) \cite{richter2016playing,peng2018syn2real, dosovitskiy2017carla} is appealing due to the relative ease of creating more synthetic data.
 As such we conduct the majority of our experiments in challenging setting of calibrating over synthetic shifts and predicting performance on natural distribution shifts.
-Throughout this section, we find that $DoC$ approaches are either on par or outperform other methods for predicting performance over distribution shift, whether calibrated on natural or synthetic distributions, and can be combined with ensemble approaches in predictive uncertainty to further improve performance.